pubudumanoj/hic-scaffolding/README.md

 HiC05-01_Afraterculus_RAG1429A1-1_S1_L002_R1_001.fastq.gz
 HiC05-01_Afraterculus_RAG1429A1-1_S1_L002_R2_001.fastq.gz

-There should be a common part for all the names of the samples and sample can be uniquily identified by a sample ID (L002 in above example).
-This should followed by the read type and the rest should be similar
+There should be a common part for all the names of the samples and sample can be uniquily identified by a sample ID (L001 and L002 in above example).
+This should followed by the read type (R1 and R2) and the rest should be similar.